-A Japanese woman named Yoshiko started coming to Luna Lodge every year to go Bird watching.
-One day we sat down to talk and I started to tell her about the relationship that I had with the White Hawk and how much I loved it.
-I told her it was my Dream to protect the very important Biological Corridor that was connected to Corcovado National Park.
-I indicated that I I wanted to start saving the Land and I wanted to name it the White Hawk project.
-Yoshiko told me that the White Hawk also loved me and was happy that I wanted to protect this area and that he supported me.
+A Japanese woman named Yoshiko started coming to Luna Lodge every year to go bird watching.
+One day we sat down to talk and I started to tell her about the relationship that I had with the white hawk and how much I loved it.
+I told her it was my dream to protect the very important biological corridor that was connected to Corcovado National Park.
+I indicated that I I wanted to start saving the land and I wanted to name it the White Hawk Project.
+Yoshiko told me that the white hawk also loved me and was happy that I wanted to protect this area and that he supported me.
 She was very intuitive.
 When she was leaving Luna Lodge she gave me the first large donation to start the project.
-She gave me $700 in crisp American money that she had brought from Japan.
+She gave me $700 in crisp U.S. dollar bills that she had brought from Japan.

 Students planting plants to attract butterflies.

 Our children are the leaders of the future, they are the ones who will have to take on the environmental challenges to come, and they need to have the passion, inspiration and knowledge to deal with these challenges.
 Today more and more children are disconnected from nature, playing on phones and computers instead of outdoors.
 We have to invest in environmental education and outdoor learning.
 Being immersed in nature also has proven benefits to help improve physical and mental health and facilitate learning.
 How can we expect children to learn about and value nature and be the stewards of its resources if we do not provide them with the means to do so.

 Environmental education is especially important in areas where there is an intensity of biological diversity and where these areas are under threat from various anthropogenic influences.
 In Carate, a remote area of the peninsula, there was previously no access to environmental education or a functional school to provide even the most basic of education.
 There was poor sanitation, only one teacher for all age ranges, and the school was cut off in the rainy season.